Scoliosis most commonly appears during childhood or adolescence, but it can also develop during adulthood.

 Adults with very large and rigid curves may also require osteotomies, in which stiff segments of the facet joints are released.

-Adults with scoliosis and spinal stenosis require a decompression procedure in which the roof of the vertebral column is removed at the affected area, freeing the nerve from any material that is compressing it, prior to fusion.
+Adults with scoliosis and spinal stenosis often also require a decompression procedure in which the roof of the vertebral column is removed at the affected area, freeing the nerve from any material that is compressing it, prior to fusion.

 Whenever surgery is considered, the orthopedic surgeon reviews the risks and benefits with the patient, taking into account the person's age and medical history.
 The presence of other conditions can pose additional surgical challenges, including: